Cedarwood (Atlas) Essential Oil

 - direct inhalation, diffuser, oil vaporiser

-- Use in diffuser to with other wood or needle oils to create a warm, positive atmosphere, act as an insect repellant or a decongestant for chest and lungs.
+- Use in diffuser to with other wood or needle oils to create a warm, positive atmosphere.

-- Apply diluted in a carrier oil topically to: balance oily skin, improve acne, improve skin tone, lessen dandruff and seborrhea of the scalp, and act as an insect repellent.
-Cedar may also have a positive effect on hair loss.
+- Apply diluted in a carrier oil topically to: balance oily skin, improve skin tone, lessen dandruff and seborrhea of the scalp, and act as an insect repellent.
+Cedar may also have a positive effect against hair loss.

 This Cedarwood essential oil is yellow and viscous with a warm floral top note, a camphoraceous middle note and sweet, woody, balsamic undertones.
 Its woody-sweet warm aroma blends well with Rosewood, Bergamot, Cypress, Jasmine, Juniper, Clary Sage, Rosemary and Ylang Ylang.